 3D Digital Mammography: Your Peace of Mind

-Breast cancer screening in southwest Wisconsin took a giant leap forward recently with the addition of revolutionary 3D digital mammography technology at Southwest Health.
-The new 3D breast imaging system –the first of its kind in southwest Wisconsin—produces three-dimensional views of breast tissue and helps doctors more accurately identify and classify breast tissue structures to better diagnose breast cancer and to save lives.
+Breast cancer screening in southwest Wisconsin recently took a giant leap forward with the addition of revolutionary 3D digital mammography technology at Southwest Health.
+The new 3D breast imaging system –the first in southwest Wisconsin—produces three-dimensional views of breast tissue and helps doctors more accurately identify and classify breast tissue structures to better diagnose breast cancer and save lives.

-3D Mammography or Breast Tomosynthesis is an advanced type of mammogram that can offer better cancer detection, fewer call backs and greater peace of mind.
+3D Mammography (Breast Tomosynthesis) is an advanced type of mammogram that can offer better cancer detection, fewer callbacks, and greater peace of mind.
 3D technology has been shown to detect small breast cancers up to 15 months earlier than traditional technology.

-“Imagine you’re looking at closed book.
+“Imagine you’re looking at a closed book.
 You can’t read the words inside.
 That’s what traditional mammography shows us.
-Now imagine you are able to open to book, flip the pages, and zero in on the words on every page.
-That’s the difference that 3D Digital mammography gives us” says JoAnn Geissbuhler, Director of Radiology at Southwest Health.
+Now imagine you can open to book, flip the pages, and zero in on the words on every page.
+That’s the difference that 3D Digital mammography gives us,” says JoAnn Geissbuhler, Director of Radiology at Southwest Health.